fablabbcn/smartcitizen-docs/docs/start.md

 On the dropdown menu you should select the port your SCK is connected.

-*On Mac and Linux the port will be named Smart itizen.
+*On Mac and Linux the port will be named Smart citizen.
 On Windows this is likely to be COM3 or higher (COM1 and COM2 are usually reserved for hardware serial ports).
-To find out, you can disconnect your SCK and check the drodown; the entry that disappears should be the SCK board.
+To find out, you can disconnect your SCK and check the dropdown; the entry that disappears should be the SCK board.
 Reconnect the board and select that serial port.*

 *If you have any issue check your kit is properly connected, switched ON and you do not have the Arduino software open.*